 Treatment starts with detox, but it doesn’t end there.
-Individuals, who are seeking to recover from an opiate dependency, need ongoing treatment in order to change their behaviors and develop new coping skills and stress management systems.
-For this reason, along with opiate detox NJ, we also offer outpatient and intensive outpatient treatment along with co-occurring disorder treatment and dual diagnosis.
+Individuals seeking to recover from opiate dependency need ongoing treatment to change their behaviors and develop new coping skills and stress management systems.
+For this reason, along with opiate detox NJ, we also offer outpatient and intensive outpatient treatment, co-occurring disorder treatment, and dual diagnosis.

 Intensive Outpatient Treatment

-If you’ve previously gone through treatment and relapsed, our intensive outpatient treatment may be right for you.
+Our intensive outpatient treatment may be right for you if you’ve previously gone through treatment and relapsed.
 It’s important not to feel overly discouraged if you’ve relapsed.
 According to NIH, the relapse rate for an addiction hovers between 40 and 60 percent.
 This is because substance use disorder isn’t an illness.
 It’s considered a chronic disease.
-For this reason, our intensive outpatient treatment program offers a higher level of care and a more comprehensive treatment program that includes individual and group therapy sessions as well as holistic treatment programs.
+For this reason, our intensive outpatient treatment program offers a higher level of care and a more comprehensive treatment program that includes individual and group therapy sessions and holistic treatment programs.
 The number of days you attend per week is determined by your assessment and your personal needs.

 Co-Occurring Disorder and Dual Diagnosis Treatment

-Our programs include relapse prevention to help you with your recovery and give you the greatest chance of long-term success.
+Our programs include relapse prevention to help you recover and give you the greatest chance of long-term success.
 Relapse prevention starts with learning your triggers and ways to avoid being triggered or walking into temptation.
-You’ll also learn the stages of a relapse and what to do if you experience one or more of the relapse stages, which includes:
+You’ll also learn the stages of relapse and what to do if you experience one or more of the relapse stages, which include:

 - Emotional – not expressing emotions, isolating from friends and family and not going to recovery group meetings because they believe they are cured.